jmcdowell127/kickstarter-analysis/Written_Report_Template (2).md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
-1. The most successful time of year for theatre outcomes is during the summer season(May through August), especially in the months of May and June.
+1. The most successful time of year for theater outcomes is during the summer season(May through August), especially in the months of May and June.
-2. The least successul time of year for theatre outcomes is during the winter season, especially from the months of November through January.
+2. The least successul time of year for theater outcomes is during the winter season, especially from the months of November through January.
 - What can you conclude about the Outcomes based on Goals?
 1. The highest percentage of successful campaigns were between the ranges of $0 to $15,000.00 as well as $35,000.00 to $44,999.00.
 2. The most successful campaigns had a goal below $5,000.00, while the least successful campaigns had a goal of $45,000.00 or higher.